-So, your Mac is taking forever (or much longer) to startup?
-Studies show that when a slow startup is not only a waste of time, it also affects your health.
+So, your Mac is taking forever (like a few minutes) to fully startup?
+Recent studies show that when a slow startup is not only a waste of time, it also affects your health.

-We’ve found seven possible causes accountable for the issue, together with important tweaks to help you fix it.
+We’ve found a few possible causes behind this Mac slow startup issue, along with tweaks to help you fix it.
+Let’s get started.

 1. You’ve Got Too Many Startup Items

-Nothing slows down a Mac more than having loads of apps and services launching when you press the start button.
-If you can reduce the number of auto-startup items, you’ll be sure to wait less time, and your Mac will perform better too.
+Nothing slows down a Mac more than having dozens of apps and services launching when you press the start button.
+If you can reduce the number of auto-startup items, you’ll have less waiting time and your Mac will perform better too.

 How to find and remove them?
-One of the best ways is via CleanMyMac.
-The app has a feature that allows you to quickly identify those launch agents and disable them.
+One of the best ways is to use CleanMyMac X. The app has a feature that allows you to quickly identify those launch agents and disable them.

-Lack of storage is one of the main culprits for many computer performance issues, including slow startup.
-When your startup disk is almost full, the entire machine will run slowly.
-It is a best practice that we keep the free disk space at 20% level (minimum).
+Lack of storage is one of the main culprits for many computer performance issues, including a slow startup.
+When your Mac’s startup disk is almost full, the entire computer will run sluggishly.
+It is a best practice that we should keep the free disk space at a minimum 20% level.

 If you can lighten the Mac drive and delete those unnecessary files, for example, system junk, duplicate files, unused third-party apps, etc., that will help optimize your Mac startup.